H1N1 flu (swine flu)

 - Respiratory failure

 The Centers for Disease Control and Prevention (CDC) recommends annual flu vaccination for everyone age 6 months or older.
-Each year's seasonal flu vaccines protects against the three or four influenza viruses that are expected to be the most common during that year's flu season, such as H1N1 and H3N2.
+Each year's seasonal flu vaccine protects against the three or four influenza viruses that are expected to be the most common during that year's flu season.
 The flu vaccine can reduce your risk of the flu and its severity and lower the risk of having serious illness from the flu and needing to stay in the hospital.

 Flu vaccination is especially important in the 2020-21 flu season because the flu and coronavirus disease 2019 (COVID-19) cause similar symptoms.
 Flu vaccination could reduce symptoms that might be confused with those caused by COVID-19.
 Preventing the flu and reducing the severity of flu illness and hospitalizations could also lessen the number of people needing to stay in the hospital.